Where attention goes, money flows…

 An amazing website can be a website that’s easy on the eyes, simple to navigate, usable, and mobile responsive, with a readable font and 4-5 core pages such as:

 - Homepage – The main page of your website which could contain anything, from an overview of your services, to case studies and an email capture form

 - About – Contains information about yourself, your agency, your staff, your values, your goals, your mission, etc

 - Services – A page whereas you’ll be describing in detail all the services your digital marketing agency offers

 - Contact – Contains an email address, telephone number, and address of your digital marketing agency.
 You might also want to include a contact form for easier communication

 - Terms & Conditions – Describes the rights and responsibilities of anyone using your website

 Put Together a Portfolio of Projects

-While putting together a portfolio of projects is not actually essential to get your digital marketing agency off the ground, it could definitely help you land your very first clients much more effortlessly.
+While putting together a portfolio of projects is not actually essential to getting your digital marketing agency off the ground, it could definitely help you land your very first clients.